levand/spawn/README.md

 ## Extensible

 Spawn is very extensible.
 You can create your own templates (called genomes) and use them wherever you want.
 To do that, create a file on the classpath using a directory structure like this: `spawn/genome/mygenome.clj`.
 This file must contain a function that is the same name as the last segment of its namespace -- in this case, `mygenome`.
 If the first argument to this function is called 'project', then `spawn.core/spawn` will try to pass a project in, usually provided by either the cake or leiningen plugins.

+For examples of genomes, look in spawn's built-in genomes.